So what are you, some kind of Calvinist or something?

 Here are a few examples of postmillennial-focused posts that I’ve shared recently at Fire Breathing Christian:

 I’ll try to get more reference links here later.

 Now on to our fourth and final label-related answer for the day…

 I am a Theonomist.

 Christian Theonomy, as I am coming to understand it, centers on the Gospel-fueled application of God’s Nature as revealed in His Word in detail where the realms of law and civil government are concerned.
 The Theonomic concept is not necessarily constrained to law and civil government, but these areas are those most often discussed in relation to Theonomy, for fairly obvious reasons.
 Ultimately, Theonomy is simply the natural, choerent expression of the comprehensive rule of Christ as King in practice in every realm of His creation, which obviously and necessarily includes the realms of law and government (at every level).

-If the Word of God in detail is not to be the defining standard in detail for any concept, activity or pursuit anywhere in His creation, then we as Christians are right (and I think obligated) to ask and answer the question: If [insert concept here] is not to be understood, defined and pursued in accordance with the detailed Nature of God as lovingly reveled in the detail of His Word, then by what standard are we to test, measure, and define the thing in question?
-If the Word of God in detail is not to be our standard in defining and implementing law and civil government in detail, then by what standard are we to define and implement these things?
+If the Word of God in detail is not to be the defining standard in detail for any concept, activity or pursuit anywhere in His creation, then we as Christians are right (and I think obligated) to ask and answer the question: If [insert concept/subject here] is not to be understood, defined and pursued in accordance with the Nature of God as lovingly reveled in His Word, then by what standard are we to test, measure, and define the thing in question?
+If the Word of God is not to be our standard in defining every area of life in detail, then by what standard are we to define them?

 You get the idea.

-Here are some of the more overtly Theonomic posts I’ve made recently here at Fire Breathing Christian:
+Here are some of the more overtly Theonomic posts I’ve made here at Fire Breathing Christian:

 Our Suicidal Lawlessness (comic strip)